IT'S ALL IN A KOUPA!

 A TRADITIONAL STREET FOOD

-It is hoped that the humble Cypriot KOUPA, which is best described as a tube of bulgur wheat filled with minced meat, in the future will gain a new recognised European status.
-As a result, a new registration campaign, which is to pave the way for the traditional street food to be recognised, is being spearheaded by both the Larnaca Chamber of Commerce and the city’s tourism board.
-They both want to see Cyprus KOUPES added to the register, and their efforts so far include a series of joint studies.
-These studies aim to identify the ‘special characteristics’ of the delightful little tubes of minced meat that have existed on the island for several years.
+It is hoped that the humble Cypriot KOUPA, which is best described as a tube of bulgur wheat filled with minced meat, will gain a new recognised European status.
+This comes on the back of a new registration campaign for the traditional street food to be recognised.
+This campaign is being spearheaded by both the Larnaca Chamber of Commerce and the city’s tourism board.
+Both want to see Cyprus KOUPES added to the register.
+Their efforts so far include a series of joint studies.
+These studies aim to identify the ‘special characteristics’ of the delightful little bulgar wheat tubes of minced meat that have existed on the island for several years.Â

 A NEW CAMPAIGN